passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <div class="mt-6">
-Thanks to Amarula and ELCE organization for the assistance and support.
+Thanks to Amarula and the ELCE organisation for the assistance and support.
 </div>

 <div class="mt-18">
-We are sorry If we forgot someone :).
+We are sorry if we forgot someone 😃.
 </div>

 <!--